bladeacer/flexcyon/docs/roadmap.md

   - Slide in Right to Left
   - Slide in Top to Bottom
   - Slide in Bottom to Top
+  - Rotate in Bottom to Top
+  - Rotate in Right to Left
 - Added layout and status style for Powerlevel10k
 - Added flashcard callout metadata utility